project-ida/notes/Deep strong coupling.md

 When the coupling becomes on the same order or greater than the TLS and field quantum $\hbar\gamma_{\rm diss} \ll \Delta E , \hbar \omega \lesssim \sqrt{n}U$, then TLS transitions and creation/annihilation of field quanta can no longer be understood by simply thinking about the TLS and field exchanging energy with each other and the coupling as a kind of glue between the two.
 The coupling term has an "identity" all of its own.

-This regime was first theoretically explored in [2010 by Casanova at.al](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.105.263603) where a simpler definition of "deep strong coupling" was given as:
+This regime was first theoretically explored in [2010 by C/asanova at.al](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.105.263603) where a simpler definition of "deep strong coupling" was given as:

 $$
 \frac{U}{\hbar\omega} \gtrsim 1
 \label{eq:deepstrongcoupling}
 $$

 Indeed, if their condition is satisfied then $\hbar \omega \lesssim \sqrt{n}U$ is guaranteed.

 Let's first consider the case (as Casanova did) that the TLS energy is small in the sense that  $\Delta E < \hbar \omega$.
 If the coupling is in the deep storing regime so that $U/\hbar\omega \gtrsim 1$ then, from an energy conservation point of view, the coupling term can spontaneously create field quanta.
 When a quanta gets created, then $n$ increases which means the coupling term $\sim \sqrt{n}U$ increases which means more quanta can be made.
 We can figure out how many can be made by equating the field energy to the coupling energy in the Hamiltonian: